dbisu/pico-ducky/README.md

 ### USB enable/disable mode

 If you need the pico-ducky to not show up as a USB mass storage device for stealth, follow these instructions.
-Enter setup mode.
+- Enter setup mode.
-Copy your payload script to the pico-ducky.
+- Copy your payload script to the pico-ducky.
-Disconnect the pico from your host PC.
+- Disconnect the pico from your host PC.
-Connect a jumper wire between pin 18 (`GND`) and pin 20 (`GPIO15`).
+- Connect a jumper wire between pin 18 (`GND`) and pin 20 (`GPIO15`).
 This will prevent the pico-ducky from showing up as a USB drive when plugged into the target computer.
-Remove the jumper and reconnect to your PC to reprogram.
+- Remove the jumper and reconnect to your PC to reprogram.

-The default mode is USB mass storage enabled.
+Pico: The default mode is USB mass storage enabled.
+Pico W: The default mode is USB mass storage **disabled**

 ![USB enable/disable mode](images/usb-boot-mode.png)